aws-samples/aws-cdk-intro-workshop/workshop/content/30-hello-cdk/200-lambda.md

 - Our function uses NodeJS 8.10 runtime
 - The handler code is loaded from the `lambda` directory which we created earlier.
-Path is relative to where you execute `cdk` from, which is you project root
+Path is relative to where you execute `cdk` from, which is the project's root directory
 - The name of the handler function is `hello.handler` ("hello" is the name of the file and "handler" is the exported function name)